The Top Four Ways To Fill Hot Sauce Bottles

 Direct from Pot w/ Spigot

-The method we currently use is to use a brew kettle with an integrated spigot and is a happy medium between the pitcher method and the piston filler method which we will discuss next.
+The method we currently use is to use a brew kettle with an integrated spigot which is a happy medium and affordable option between the pitcher method and the piston filler method.

-The sauce is cooked in the kettle and then directly filled via the attached spigot.
+The sauce is cooked in the kettle and then hot filled directly via the attached spigot.

 This method makes filling hot sauce and salsa jars extremely easy.
 All you need is a brew kettle and a matching spigot.
 Please note, your spigot should be made out of 304 stainless steel.